PeptideFox

 How do I know if I have real TB-500 or TB-4?

-Check the Certificate of Analysis (COA) or third-party lab report:
+The Certificate of Analysis (COA) or a third-party lab report is the provenance check:

-If the COA shows molecular weight around 4,900 Da or lists 43 amino acids, you have TB-4 — regardless of what the label says.
-Do not treat that as a trivial label difference; identity changes what evidence you can borrow and how confident the protocol should be.
+A COA showing molecular weight around 4,900 Da or 43 amino acids is TB-4 — regardless of what the label says.
+That is not a trivial label difference: identity changes which evidence the protocol can borrow and how confident it should be.

 Do BPC-157 and TB-500 cause cancer?